-It’s important to choose the right images, but it’s also important to use the correct alt text.
-The alt text performs an important function when it comes to user experience and contributes to image SEO.
-In some cases, poorly written alt text can be as bad as providing no alt text at all because it can confuse.
+Alt text performs an important function when it comes to user experience, and contributes to image SEO.
+In some cases, poorly written alt text can be as detrimental as providing no alt text at all, as it can lead to major confusion.

 What is alt text? (alt attribute)

-Google uses alt text in the same way as visually impaired people use them.
-The Google algorithm cannot “see” images, and it uses alt text to comprehend them.
-The alt text tells it what the image is about, so it can serve it in image search results.
-Alt text also provides contextual relevance about the page where an image is found.
-It’s a signal of importance that can give the page a boost.
+Google uses alt text in the same way visually impaired people do.
+A Google algorithm cannot “see” images, and it uses alt text to comprehend them.
+The alt text tells Google what the image is about, so it can serve it in image search results.
+Alt text also provides contextual relevance regarding the page where an image is found.

 Describe the image specifically

-When writing alt text, it should be sufficiently descriptive that if you close your eyes and someone reads it to you, you can imagine a reasonably accurate description of the image.
+When writing alt text, it should be sufficiently descriptive; if you close your eyes and someone reads it to you, you should be able to imagine a reasonably accurate description of the image.

 Keep it short